What is the Macalester endowment?

 How large is the Macalester endowment?

-The June 30, 2012 market value of the endowment (including the Holl trust) was $634 million, which puts Macalester above the average of the 40 largest liberal arts college endowments.
+The June 30, 2018 market value of the endowment (including the Holl trust) was $768 million, which puts Macalester near the average of the 40 largest liberal arts college endowments.

 Do we still hold Readers Digest stock?

 No, we do not.
-The last of the 10 million shares of RDA common stock that we received in 1990 were sold in 2002.
-Our final holdings of RDA preferred stock were liquidated in 2007.
-The sale proceeds were invested in a diversified portfolio of stocks, bonds, and alternative assets (real assets, private capital, hedge funds).
+The last of the 10 million shares of Readers Digest common stock that we received in 1990 were sold in 2002.
+Our final holdings of Readers Digest preferred stock were liquidated in 2007.
+The sale proceeds were invested in a diversified portfolio of stocks, bonds, and alternative investments (real assets, private capital, hedge funds).

 Who manages the endowment?

-Mansco Perry is chief investment officer, and has responsibility for management of the endowment.
-Other staff include Adam Tosh, Senior Investment Officer.
-Oversight is provided by the Investment Committee of the Board of Trustees, chaired by Jeff Larson ('79).
+The Investment Office Staff has responsibility for management of the endowment.
+Staff includes Gary Martin, Chief Investment Officer, Derrick Griffin, Director, Alternative Investments, Jeff Doherty, Manager of Investment Analysis, and Molly Papetti, Manager of Investment Operations and Reporting.
+Oversight is provided by the Investment Committee of the Board of Trustees, chaired by Jeff Larson (’79).
 An investment consultant, Cambridge Associates, is retained to assist in asset allocation and other policy matters.
-85% of the assets are managed externally, by approximately 45 different investment firms; 15% of the portfolio in Fixed Income and Cash is managed in-house.
+85% of the assets are managed externally, by approximately 45 different investment firms; 15% of the portfolio in treasuries and cash is managed in-house.

 What have been the investment returns?